clawpack/doc/doc/packages.rst

 ===============================
 The AMRClaw, GeoClaw, and Classic solvers are traditional Fortran-based packages and rely on Makefiles and environment variables.
-Problems are specified partially through parameter input files (`clawez.data`) and partially through custom Fortran code (to set initial conditions, for instance).
+Problems are specified partially through Python scripts (`setrun.py`) and partially through custom Fortran code (to set initial conditions, for instance).

 With PyClaw, problems are specified through Python script files, or